Some arithmetic properties of Weil polynomials of the form $t^{2g}+at^g+q^g$: Generalities on abelian varieties

 \section{Generalities on abelian varieties}

 We refer the reader to \cite{mumford1970abelian} for the general theory of abelian varieties, and to \cite{Waterhouse1969} for abelian varieties over finite fields.

 Let $q=p^r$ be a power of a prime, and let $k=\mathbb{F}_q$ be a finite field with $q$ elements.
 Let $A$ be an abelian variety of dimension $g$ over $k$.
 The set $A(k)$ of rational points of $A$ is a finite abelian group.
 It is the kernel of the endomorphism $1-F$, where $F$ is the well known Frobenius endomorphism of $A$.
 Multiplication by an integer $n$ is a group homomorphism whose kernel $A_n$ is a finite group scheme of rank $n^{2g}$.
-It is known the group structure of the groups of points over $\overline{k}$:
+The group structure of the groups of points over $\overline{k}$ is known:

 For a fixed prime $\ell$ ($\neq p$), the $A_{\ell^n}$ form an inverse system under $A_{n+1} \overset{\ell}{\rightarrow} A_n$, and we can define \emph{the Tate module $T_\ell(A)$} by its inverse limit $\varprojlim A_{\ell^n}(\overline{k})$.
 This is a free $\mathbb{Z}_{\ell}$-module of rank $2g$ and the absolute Galois $\mathcal{G}$ group of $\overline{k}$ over $k$ operates on it by $\mathbb{Z}_{\ell}$-linear maps.